 l.
 Esimate -These are the estimated poisson regression coefficients for the model.
 Recall that the dependent variable is a count variable, and poisson regression models the log of the expected count as a linear function of the predictor variables.
 We can interpret the poisson regression coefficient as follows: for a one unit change in the predictor variable, the difference in the logs of expected counts is expected to change by the respective regression coefficient, given the other predictor variables in the model are held constant.

 Also, note that each subject in our sample was followed for one school year.
 If this was not the case (i.e., some subjects were followed for half a year, some for a year and the rest for two years) and we were to neglect the exposure time, our poisson regression estimates would be biased, since our model assumes all subjects had the same observation time.
-If this was an issue, we would use the offset option, offset=varname, where varname corresponds to the variable specifying length of time an individual was followed to adjust the poisson regression estimates.
+If this was an issue, we would use the offset option, offset=log_timevar, where log_timevar corresponds to the logged version of the variable specifying length of time an individual was followed to adjust the poisson regression estimates.

 Intercept - This is the poisson regression estimate when all variables in the model are evaluated at zero.
 For males (the variable female evaluated at zero) with zero mathnce and langnce test scores, the log of the expected count for daysabs is 2.2867 units.
 Note that evaluating mathnce and langnce at zero is out of the range of plausible test scores.
 If the test scores were mean-centered, the intercept would have a natural interpretation: the log of the expected count for males with average mathnce and langnce test scores.